 For more than a decade, the College of Engineering has been ramping up enrollment, faculty and facilities.
-According to the most recent American Society for Engineering Education (ASEE) Profiles, the College of Engineering is 49th of 360 schools in the size of our undergraduate enrollment, and 48th of 261 schools in graduate enrollment.
-The number of tenure-track faculty has increased by 50% in the past six years, placing us 37th out of 337 schools.
+According to the most recent American Society for Engineering Education (ASEE) Profiles, the College of Engineering is 39th of 348 schools in the size of our undergraduate enrollment, and 47th of 271 schools in graduate enrollment.
+The number of tenure-track faculty has increased by 55% since 1999, placing us 35th out of 357 schools.

-Working closely with University of Utah, state and industry leaders, the College of Engineering has a clear vision of its role as a leader of innovation, technology commercialization, and production of engineers and computer scientists.
-We graduate more than half of the BS, MS and PhD engineers and computer scientists in Utah’s higher education system.
+Working closely with University of Utah, state and industry leaders, the College has a clear vision of its role as a leader of innovation, technology commercialization, and production of engineers and computer scientists.
 We must continue to provide outstanding talent for companies engaged in fiercely competitive global markets.

 As one of the fastest rising engineering programs in the nation, the College of Engineering looks to the future with a tremendous sense of optimism and anticipation to advance even further.

 Dean, College of Engineering at the University of Utah